-The Ulyanovsk wind farm lies on the banks of Volga River, opposite to the city centre.
-It was an advantageous and convenient location to offload heavy equipment brought here by water.
+The Ulyanovsk wind farm lies on the banks of the Volga River, opposite the city centre.
+It was an advantageous and convenient location to offload heavy equipment brought here by the water.
 Now it is one of the most popular Instagram spots in the city, local citizens even use this spot for their wedding photoshoots, which shows the highest appreciation of the beauty of renewable energy.

 So, the wind farm transformed the skyline, but it also had an impact on the local community.
-Apart from the fact that wind power generates 8% of the region’s electricity demand, students at Ulyanovsk State Technical University now have a renewable energy study programmes and research facilities, and Vestas has launched production of composite turbine blades in the city.
+Apart from the fact that wind power generates 8% of the region’s electricity demand, students at Ulyanovsk State Technical University now have renewable energy study programmes and research facilities, and Vestas has launched the production of composite turbine blades in the city.
 Renewable energy is a clear winner when it comes to encouraging investments and boosting the regional economy.